 Panzer VIII "Maus"

 The German tendency toward Gigantism in their weapons gathered speed as Germany started losing the war.
-As discussed above, there were valid reasons for it at times.
+There were valid reasons for it at times, but overall the trend worked against them.
 The Germans understood their industrial base and what it could achieve, but they still sometimes made the wrong choices.

 |Maus V1 passing a KV-1 captured in 1941.
 The soviet tank is demolished by several shots from AT guns and hollow charges.
 This is at the test fields of Kummersdorf.
 Note the Maus has no main gun and is still early in development.|

-The Panzerkampfwagen VIII Maus (Mouse) super-heavy tank was a poor choice.
+The Panzerkampfwagen VIII Maus (Mouse) super-heavy tank was one such poor choice.
 It came along very late in the game and was slated to be the heaviest tank in the world.
 What it would have accomplished even if produced in large numbers is extremely questionable.

 |The Maus was not even the biggest self-propelled gun being developed at the end of the war, but it was pretty darn big|